Izaek256/Lostnfound/PRESENTATION.md

     FOREIGN KEY (user_id) REFERENCES users(id) ON DELETE CASCADE )";
 ```
-**What to say:** "Items table stores all lost and found reports.
-The type field uses ENUM to restrict values to 'lost' or 'found'.
-The foreign key with CASCADE deletion means when a user is deleted, all their items are automatically removed."
+**Functionality:** Creates items table with ENUM restricting type to 'lost' or 'found'.
+Foreign key links to users table with CASCADE deletion - when user is deleted, all their items are automatically removed.

 ---